bgnacinski/Desktop-Organizer/README.md

 # Desktop-Organizer
 Desktop organizer written in python.
-Supports .txt, .pdf, web formats and programming file types.
+Supports .txt, .pdf, web formats, programming file types and libreoffice.
 Linux distro.

 ## How to use it
 Simply open terminal and change directory to desktop organizer directory